Library · Methodology

 Pre-screening (firm-side AI scoring of candidate applications) is regulated under the NYC Local Law 144 (AEDT) and Illinois AI Video Interview Act.
 We publish the bias-audit math, model card, and adverse-impact metrics on a separate page:

-That page is the legally-binding methodology disclosure required by AEDT.
-It includes per-protected-class four-fifths-rule math, the prescreen rubric weights, and the human-override audit log.
+That page is our public AI transparency and bias-audit summary.
+It includes four-fifths-rule math, the prescreen rubric weights, and the human-review controls we maintain for firm-side AI outputs.

 Every formula on this page is implemented in our public repository at github.com/tjtags/Common-counsel-v2.
 If you spot an error, file an issue or send a PR.
 Specific files worth reading: